nuxeo/doc.nuxeo.com-content/src/userdoc/adding-features/nuxeo-multi-tenant.md

 The multi-tenant addon adds the notion of global administrator and tenant administrator to the Nuxeo Platform.

-Global administrators technical administrators in charge of the configuration of the whole application through the Admin tab.
+Global administrators are technical administrators in charge of the configuration of the whole application through the Admin tab.
 The Administrator default user is a global administrator.
 For instance, they can install updates and new modules to the Platform, restart the server, configure the Platform so it can be accessible from other applications, etc.

 Tenant administrators are functional administrators who have access to a "light" version of the Admin tab.
 They are the powerusers of the tenant.
 From there, they can create and edit users and group, and modify vocabularies.
 Their changes are applied to their tenant only, instead of the whole application.